yagoubigithub/zitouni_project/Readme.md

 jTextField1.getText() => get The value of the input

 ### Change password Button :
-when u click the change password button you execute the event : change_password_btnActionPerformed
+when you click the change password button you execute the event : change_password_btnActionPerformed

 ```
  int id_personne = db.getIdPersonneFromIdMedecin(id_medecin);